 Lesser peach tree borer is present throughout the season until October.
-In problem orchards a post-harvest spray of if applied as a dilute spray.
+In problem orchards a post-harvest spray of

 In orchards where lesser peach tree borer and regular peach tree borer are a problem the following program is suggested:

 THIODAN can reduce late season infestations.